morti747/MYSQL-python-scripts/README.md

 ##
 ##
-:star: Step 2: Testing again if SSH is running
+Testing again if SSH is running
 ```
 sudo systemctl status ssh
 ```